 Why use Emerald home insurance?
-We’re Feefo Five-Star Rated with FREE home emergency cover and legal expenses cover.
+We’re Feefo Five-Star Rated with FREE legal expenses cover.
 The only home insurer in the UK to include discrimination cover as stardard.

 At Emerald, we like insurers that provide a wide range of cover for various different circumstances.

 For example, Emerald home insurance can offer cover for unusual home construction materials such as glass, fibreglass, or living rooves.

 Emerald will also consider difficult to insure properties, either those in a flood risk area, those where renovations are planned or where the insured has county court judgments or criminal convictions.

 Other insurers also provide some of those more unusual covers.
 If you’ve been refused home insurance or had a renewal declined, you may be able to get a quote with specialist insurer like HomeProtect.

 John Lewis Home Insurance Review – Plus and Premier